High Resolution Seismic Waveform Generation using Denoising Diffusion: Results

 \section{Results}

-The design goal of the Generative Waveform Model (GWM) is to synthesize ground motion records that are statistically indistinguishable from real records, across a wide range of frequencies and conditioning parameters, namely source magnitudes, hypocentral distances, $V_{S30}$, and faulting type.
-In the following section, we discuss the extent to which the Denoising Diffusion Model can achieve that goal and compare its outputs (i) to real data and (ii) to commonly used Ground Motion Models (GMMs).
+The design goal of the HighFEM GWM is to synthesize ground motion records that are statistically indistinguishable from real records, across a wide range of frequencies and conditioning parameters, namely source magnitudes, hypocentral distances, $V_{S30}$, hypocenter depth, and azimuthal gap.
+In the following section, we discuss the extent to which the HighFEM model can achieve that goal and compare its outputs (i) to real data, (ii) to commonly used Ground Motion Models (GMMs), and (iii) to the Generative Adversarial Neural Operator (GANO) model of \cite{shi2024broadband}.
 First, we compare the distributions of time-domain signal envelopes (Section \ref{sec:time_domain_signal}) and of Fourier Amplitude Spectra (Section \ref{sec:fourier_amplitude_spectra}) between the real data and the GWM synthetics.
 Next, we evaluate how well the GWM predicts scalar ground motion intensity measures, in terms of prediction accuracy (Section \ref{sec:model_bias}), and variability (Section \ref{sec:variability_amplitude}).
 Then we compare shaking durations of real data and GWM synthetics (Section \ref{sec:signal_durations}), and the scaling between peak amplitude statistics and the conditioning predictor variables (Sections \ref{sec:amps_vs_distance} - \ref{sec:amps_vs_vs30}).
 Finally, we evaluate relative and absolute model performances for different magnitude and hypocentral distance ranges, by computing average model probabilities (Section \ref{sec:probability}), and performance metrics from the image generation domain (Section \ref{sec:quantitative-evaluation}).